launchdarkly-labs/project-migrator-script/README.md

   in various spots
 - Types in generally are very loose which Deno is not happy about but it runs as JavaScript overall compared to validating the TypeScript first
+- Due to the current API configuration, the environments count for a given project tops at 20 environments for a single project

 ### Sourcing data